 back to overview

-Preparation: Please open your RStudio project and download the new data (‘Phylogeny_ConservativeCon_Checklist.zip’, ‘palms_specsxsites_phylo.csv’ and ‘palmtree_pruned.nex’) for today from Stud-IP and unzip and copy them into your .Rproj folder ‘/Data/’.
+Preparation: Please open your RStudio project and download the new data (‘Phylogeny_ConservativeCon_Checklist.nex’, ‘palms_specsxsites_phylo.csv’ and ‘palmtree_pruned.nex’) for today from Stud-IP and copy them into your .Rproj folder ‘/data/’.
 You can use getwd() to locate your current working directory, which should be your project folder.
 Please install the following R-packages using install.packages():

 If you want to visualize this tutorial in the viewer inside RStudio (to save space on your screen) run the following chunk of code: